Bagmati Province: Climate

 Bagmati province has climatic variations, which are associated with the diverse nature of its topography and altitude.
-The climatic zone of Bagmati province starts from the High Himalaya in the north, above 5000 m with tundra and an arctic climate to the Siwalik region in the south, 500–1000 m with a sub-tropical climatic zone.
-The annual precipitation also varies from 150 to 200 mm in the high Himalayas to 1100–3000 mm in the southern plains.
-Similarly, the average annual temperature of the province varies from 30 °C to −10 °C. Rainfall takes place mainly during the summer.
+The climatic zone of Bagmati province starts from the High Himalaya in the north, above 5000 m with tundra and an arctic climate to the Siwalik region in the south, 500-1000 m with a sub-tropical climatic zone.
+The annual precipitation also varies from 150 to 200 mm in the high Himalayas to 1100-3000 mm in the southern plains.
+Similarly, the average annual temperature of the province varies from 30 to −10 C. Rainfall takes place mainly during the summer.